corneliusroot/QuickStatus/README.md

 Install as a cron job for basic system monitoring that will send a ntfy.sh push if there are any anomalies.
 Run "quickstatus.sh 0 test" (the first argument can by anything, or -q) to test notifications

+Quickstatus can be configured to retry on failures with a third argument.
+Running

+quickstatus -q 0 3

+will cause quickstatus to run in headless mode (-q), 0 for production rather than testing, and 3 for three retries.
+If a service is found to be down, it will rerun in 5 seconds with one less retry until either all services are up or else the retries are exhausted.
+The exception is CPU load: If there is a CPU alert, it is sent immediately without doing any retries.

 ![This is an image](https://raw.githubusercontent.com/corneliusroot/QuickStatus/master/qsscreenshot.jpg)